Why make games on Scratch?

 Additionally, objectives can take many different shapes!
 Creating more complex mechanics for your objectives can make your game quite a bit more fun to play.

+Visit tutorials like how to make a timer in Scratch to learn how to add some of these features.
 The only limit to these kinds of extensions is your imagination!

 Finally, there are several nonessential additions we can make that'll make our game more fun to play.
 These cosmetic changes can be added to any project, and won’t change anything about how players interact with your game.
 They'll just make your game cooler!